web-deps/odom/docs/api/create-component/create-component.md

 }
 ```

-The attributes of `eventListeners` are the [parameters](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#parameters) of [`addEventLister`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener).
-Let us look at what each one of the attributes mean.
+The properties of the even objects are the [parameters](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#parameters) of [`addEventLister`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener).
+Let us look at what each one of the properties means.

 #### Event Object Properties